jericson/jericson.github.io/resume.md

 waited for downloaded samples of instrument data, which was quickly processed in order to provide images for the press.
 I was responsible for the demux step.
-I also designed a simple report to help my colleges anticipate the next downlink slot.
+I also designed a simple report to help my colleagues anticipate the next downlink slot.

 ### National Weather Service/Hughes
 **Programmer**&mdash;_Summers 1994&ndash;1997_